billhuang56/job-miner/README.md

 Elasticsearch wins the functionality because it returns query results ranked by similarity.
 When querying a set of tags, Elasticsearch can return postings contain the most number of tags.
 When recommending similar jobs based on keywords, Elasticsearch can return other job postings that share the most number of keywords.

 ### Airflow
 Since the task was signed to be a daily batch job, Airflow was incorporated to schedule and to run the jobs automatically.
-A customized sensor was written to detect new successfuly raw data uploads in S3.
+A customized sensor was written to detect new successfully raw data uploads in S3.
 The batch process would then be triggered and any failure and success would be emailed to the data engineers.

 ![airflow](/static/airflow.png)